Income Tax Federal Tax Changes

-The Governor signed House Bill 283 into law which is the annual Internal Revenue code update.
-Consequently, for taxable years beginning on or after January 1, 2016, except as discussed below, Georgia has adopted the provisions of all federal acts (as they relate to the computation of Federal Adjusted Gross Income (AGI) or federal taxable income for non-individuals) that were enacted on or before January 1, 2017.
-For 2016, the I.R.C.
-Section 179 deduction is limited to $500,000 and the related phase out is $2,010,000.
-Georgia has not adopted the Section 179 deduction for certain real property.
+The Governor signed House Bill 419 into law which is the annual Internal Revenue Code update.
+Consequently, for taxable years beginning on or after January 1, 2018, except as discussed below, Georgia has adopted the provisions of all federal tax acts (as they relate to the computation of Federal Adjusted Gross Income or Federal Taxable Income for corporations) that were enacted on or before January 1, 2019.
+For 2018, Georgia has adopted the increased I.R.C.
+Section 179 deduction of $1M as well as the $2.5M phaseout.
+Georgia has not, however, adopted the Section 179 deduction for certain real property (I.R.C.
+Sections 179(d)(1)(B)(ii) and 179(f)).

-Georgia has not adopted I.R.C.
-Section 168(k) (the 30%, 50% and 100% bonus depreciation rules) except for I.R.C.
-Section 168(k)(2)(A)(i) (the definition of qualified property), I.R.C.
-Section 168(k) (2)(D)(i) (exceptions to the definition of qualified property), and I.R.C.
-Section 168(k)(2)(E) (special rules for qualified property) and Georgia has not adopted I.R.C.
+While Georgia adopts many federal provisions, Georgia has not adopted I.R.C.
+Section 168(k) (the 30%, 50% and 100% bonus depreciation rules) and Georgia has not adopted I.R.C.
 Section 199 (federal deduction for income attributable to domestic production activities).

 Georgia has also not adopted the following: